keroloussamy/Module1-Capstone/README.md

 ## Getting Started

 To get a local copy up and running follow these simple example steps.

-1- Click on Code button.
+- Click on the top right green "code" button.
-2- Choose Download ZIP button.
+- On the dropdown menu, choose "download with zip" button.
+- After download, extract the zip file and you have the project running on your machine.